 We’ve gone over why the minimum coverage in this no-fault state is just not enough.
 That said, what should you add to your plan?
 There is a staggering number of options that can be overwhelming to have to sort through.
 Especially considered that they are additional expenses you’ll have to account for.

-We wanted to help you out by collecting a list of some of the types of coverage that is the most affordable auto insurance coverage options to add to your plan.
+We wanted to help you out by collecting a list of some of the types of coverage that is the most affordable auto insurance options to add to your plan.
 These options are cost-effective and can be helpful not only during an accident but other daily occurrences you normally wouldn’t think about.

 Click on any of the additional coverage options to learn more about them: